The-Burnes-Center/nj-ease/README.md

 The validator needs credentials for Azure Document Intelligence.

-Create an `api/local.settings.json` file for the API.
+Create a `local.settings.json` file for the API in the `api` directory.

-`api/local.settings.json` example:
+`local.settings.json` example:

 ```json
 {